Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h2>Task 3: Apply Big Data Handling Strategies</h2>

+The objective of this task was to apply strategies to handle and process large datasets using Python.
+Given the substantial size of the dataset, traditional data loading and manipulation could lead to excessive memory consumption and long execution times.
+In order to address this issue, five big data strategies were implemented using three libraries, which are **Pandas**, **Dask**, and **Polars**.
+The strategies include, loading less data, chunking, optimizing data types, sampling, and parallel processing.
+These strategies helped reduce memory usage, improve performance, and prepare the dataset for future analysis.

+<h3>3.1 Pandas</h3>
+<h4>3.1.1 Load Less Data</h4>

+Figure 3.1.1 shows that only six essential columns (`transaction_id` , `customer_id`, `amount`, `country`, `city`, `card_type`) were selected during data loading using the usecols parameter in read_csv().
+This reduced the amount of data read into memory and minimized unnecessary processing.

 <h2>Task 4: Comparative Analysis</h2>
 Figure 4.0 shows the performance comparison of data processing libraries
 <img src="https://github.com/Jingyong14/HPDP02/blob/main/2425/assignment/asgn2/submission/Group_DataStorm/Images/Performance%20Comparison%20Library.png" alt="Performance" />